For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 10. Take home a doggy bag

-How many times have gone into a restaurant with a rumbling stomach and completely gone to town on the menu, only to be left fit to burst with half your meal still on your plate?
+How many times have you gone into a restaurant with a rumbling stomach and completely gone to town on the menu, only to be left fit to burst with half your meal still on your plate?

 We've all been there, but the worst thing you can do is let your uneaten food go to waste.
 Take your leftovers home and have them for your dinner the following night.
 After all, you've paid for it.